kksgandhi/personal_site/books I should read.md

 # Sci-Fi

-Artemis by Andy Weir
+ - Artemis by Andy Weir
+ - Wool by Hugh Howey
+ - What moves the dead (Tori recommends, horror)

 # Games

-Significant zero
+ - Significant zero

 # History

-Lies my teacher told me
+ - Lies my teacher told me

+# Philosophy

+ - Graphic introduction to Foucalt

+# Race

+ - Race After Technology, Ruha Benjamin
+ - Sarah Ahmed, Queer Phenomenology

+# Science

+- What If XKCD
+- Whatever SMBC has come out with
+- A short history of my last 6 years - wait but why

 # Uncategorized
 How to blow up a pipeline / Blessed Unrest
 Southern poverty law center